-In these highly deregulated derivatives markets the need for previous capital is very low or nonexistent22.
-Thus, derivatives are instruments utilized to avoid prudential regulation once an outstanding derivative contract does not immediately affect the assets of firms; neither often appears in their balance sheet.23 One can place bets without the need of guarantee deposits, which encourages agents to enter these highly leveraged markets.
+In these highly deregulated derivatives markets the need for previous capital is very low or nonexistent.
+Thus, derivatives are instruments utilized to avoid prudential regulation once an outstanding derivative contract does not immediately affect the assets of firms; neither often appears in their balance sheet.
+One can place bets without the need of guarantee deposits, which encourages agents to enter these highly leveraged markets.
 Moreover, as discussed in section 1, the growth of cash settlement markets allows for an increase in trading volumes in derivatives markets.

-As a result of transversality - coupled with high leverage and increases in transaction volume - the dynamics of derivatives markets generates a constant repricing of stocks of financial assets and, therefore, of the fictitious wealth.
+As a result of transversality - coupled with high leverage and increases in transaction volume - the dynamics of derivatives markets generates a constant repricing of stocks of financial assets and, therefore, of fictitious wealth.
 The derivatives markets become the locomotive of wealth appreciation when they assume the prerogative of price formation.
-At this point, some of the major spot markets become dependent on derivatives markets and price variation is transmitted by arbitrage in the opposite direction than usual.
-One can say, in a contradictory way, that spot prices are "derived" from futures prices.
+At this point the fourth dimension consolidates as a dominant form, some of the major spot markets become dependent on derivatives markets, and price variation is transmitted by arbitrage in the opposite direction than usual.
+As reflection becomes the image, one can say, in a contradictory way the spot prices are "derived" from futures prices.